 The Taxi Cabaret is published and licensed by Concord Theatricals.

 Through Prospect, Cara collaborates with fellow company founder, composer / lyricist Peter Mills.
 Together, they have co-created over a dozen original musicals, including The Hello Girls (multiple 2019 Drama Desk & Outer Critics' Circle Award nominations), Death for Five Voices, The Underclassman (aka The Pursuit of Persephone), Evergreen, Golden Boy of the Blue Ridge, Honor, The Rockae, The Flood, Lonely Rhymes, The Alchemists, Illyria, and The Taxi Cabaret.
-Upcoming works-in- process include the musicals Soldier's Heart and The Mystery of the Somerton Man, and a new comedy, The Resurrectionist.
+Upcoming works-in- process include the musicals The Troupe, Soldier's Heart and The Mystery of the Somerton Man, and a new comedy, The Resurrectionist.
 With Peter Mills she has founded a summer arts retreat in Southern Italy, called Nuova Musica.

 As a director, Cara recently collaborated with Joanne Sydney Lessner and Joshua Rosenblum on the NYC premiere of their musical Einstein's Dreams (Prospect @ 59E59 Theaters) which received multiple 2020 Drama Desk Award nominations.
 And, she worked closely with Susan DiLallo, Peter Mills, and Stephen Weiner on the creation of Iron Curtain, an original musical which received the 2006 Innovative Theatre Award for “Outstanding Production of a Musical,” and for which she also received an “Outstanding Director” IT Award nomination.
 She directed Iron Curtain at the O’Neill Theatre Center (2008), at NAMT's 2009 Festival of New Musicals, and in its 2011 critically-acclaimed Off-Broadway premiere.